-What children are required to do in order to demonstrate what they know and can do construct the assessment and consider:
+What students are required to do in order to demonstrate what they know and can do identify the task-specific standards on which judgments about evidence in student work will be made (see standard elaborations).

+- construct the assessment and consider:

 - face validity

 - content validity

 - authenticity

 - language and layout

 - equity

 - · determine the conditions for the task, e.g. time and resources